 Today, even Republicans wax over the good old days under Clinton, yet many of them hated him more than fascism back when Monica was smoking more than cigars.

 When George W Bush became president, a lot of us were angry over the attacks that defined Clinton’s time in office and we were poised to make the new Republican president squirm.
 The fact that the election was suspect from the start, loaded our cannons, but soon 9/11 blindsided us all and diffused the brewing hostility.

-Bush’s popularity initially soared over political and economic lines, but when he squandered the unity the world offered, with his Cowboy Diplomacy that led us into a manufactured war, the left re-emerged with a vengeance.
+Bush’s popularity initially soared over political and economic lines, but when he squandered the unity the world offered with his Cowboy Diplomacy and led us into a manufactured war, the left re-emerged with a vengeance.